venkataravuri/nexthink-assignment/README.md

 - Gateway uses Kafka cluster acts as buffer layer to  Backpressure
 - Batched

-#### Scaling to ?? millions events
+#### Scaling to 2.5 billion events

+Ingestion subsystem components should be extremely scalable to coup up with bursty workloads with low latency.

+Multiple isloated clusters are needed to reduce impact to all customers when things go wrong.
+Traffic distribution across these clusters can be done through geo-location, by tenant or combination of both.

+To process high-volume feeds,
-To handle bursty workloads & latency-sensitive workloads, Gateway components are deployed to Kubernetes(K8s) cluster with horizontal Pod Autoscaler (HPA) based on throughput metrics.
+- Gateway components are deployed to Kubernetes(K8s) cluster with horizontal Pod Autoscaler (HPA) based on throughput metrics.
+- Majority of processing should be don in-memory with NO blocking I/O.

-Processing of raw data is des-coupled from capture for high-throughput.
+Processing of raw data is decoupled from capture for high-throughput.
 Backpressures due to downstream processing delays and database bottlenecks are handled through Kafka as buffer layer.

-**Alternatives**: For extreme low-latency processing ```Disruptor``` pattern can be employeed, but its too complex.
+**Alternatives**: :rocket: :rocket: :rocket: For extreme low-latency & high-throuput processing ```[Disruptor](https://lmax-exchange.github.io/disruptor/user-guide/index.html) aka.
+Ring Buffer ``` pattern can be employeed, but its too complex.

+#### Scaling Kafka Cluster

+- Have multiple isolated Kafka clusters to avoid impact entire customer base.
+- Have more topic partitions for parallel processing with the In-Sync Replica set (ISR) set to at leaset 3 to avoid message losses during broker outage.
+- Add borkers dynamically based on request throughput.

+**Scaling Consumers**

+Consumers should be auto-scaled through Kubernetes Operators in auto-pilot mode.

 **Kafka Topic Strategy**
 For parallel processing, multiple Kafka topics with partitions should be introduced.
 Topics can be designed by tenant or by data/entity type or by function and more.
 Topic by tenant may not be ideal, when a new tenant is added new topics & partitions should be created along with consumers should be introduced.

-### 🏇 Streaming Apps & Near-realtime Analytics
+### 🏇 Streaming Apps & Near-realtime Trends ~~Analytics~~

 Streaming apps will process incoming data/events to,